 - A. As used in this policy, the following terms have the meanings set forth herein, unless the context in which such terms are used clearly indicates to the contrary: - 1.
-"Approved assistant" refers to a designated person who has applied, and been approved by the Department, to assist a provider in their licensed program with the care of children.
-There must be an approved assistant to care for more than six (6) children. - 2.
-"Capacity" means the maximum number of children permitted to be in a licensed Group Family Child Care Home at any one time. - 3.
+"Approved assistant" refers to a designated person who has applied, and been approved by the Department, to assist a provider in their licensed program with the care of children. - 2.
+"Capacity" means the maximum number of children permitted to be in a licensed Family Child Care Home at any one time. - 3.
 "Department" means the Rhode Island Department of Human Services also referred to as DHS. - 4.
 "Department of Children, Youth and Families" or "DCYF" means the Rhode Island State child welfare agency with statutory responsibility for investigating allegations of child abuse/neglect, as well as licensing and regulating foster and adoptive homes, child-placing agencies, and children's behavioral health programs. - 5.
 "Emergency assistant" refers to a designated person who has applied, and been approved by the Department, to be in a licensed program caring for children if there is an emergency where the provider is unable to care for the children during hours of operation. - 6.
-"Group family child care home" or "GFCCH" means a residence where the resident can provide child care occupied by an individual of at least twenty-one (21) years of age, who provides care for not less than-for eight (8) nine (9) and not more thanto twelve (12) children with one (1) or two (2) the assistance of one or more approved -adultsassistants (dependent on enrollment details)., for any part of a twenty-four (24) hour day.
-The maximum of twelve (12) children shall include children under six (6) years of age who are living in the home, unrelated children under six (6) years of age who are living in the home.

-age received for care, school age children under the age of twelve (12) years, whether they are living in the home or are received for care, and children related to the provider who are received for care.
-These programs shall be subject to yearly licensing as addressed in R.I.
-Gen. Laws § 42-12.5-5 and shall comply with all applicable state and local fire, health and zoning regulations.
-Any person who operates a Group Family Child Care Home as defined in R.I.
-Gen. Laws § 42-12.5-2 without a license shall be referred by the DHS Child Care Licensing Unit to the Attorney General's Office for prosecution in accordance with R.I.
-Gen. Laws § 42-12.5-6.
+"Family child care home" or "FCCH" means a licensed residence where the resident can provide child care for up to six (6) children, or up to eight (8) children with an approved assistant.any home other than the child's home in which child care, in lieu of parental care and/or supervision, is offered at the same time to four (4) or more children who are not relatives of the care giver.
+These programs shall be licensed by the Department of Human Services (DHS) in accordance with R.I.
+Gen. Laws Chapter 42-12.5.
+Issuance of a Family Child Care Home License is based on compliance with the regulations contained in this document and upon evidence that the home meets the appropriate state fire and health codes.
+A license is valid for a period of two (2) years.
+Any person who operates a Family Child Care Home without a license shall be referred by the DHS Child Care Licensing Unit to the Attorney General's Office for prosecution in accordance with R.I.
+Gen. Laws Chapter 42-12.5.